One America News Network: Pro-Trump content

-In June 2017, OANN was granted a permanent seat in the White House's James Brady briefing room.
+In June 2017, OAN was granted a permanent seat in the White House's James Brady briefing room.
 The network's Chief White House Correspondent, Trey Yingst, was one of the top five most called-upon reporters covering the Trump administration.
-Trump has been repeatedly called for questions from OANN during press conferences, including in February 2017 when Yingst asked the president about his campaign's contacts with the Russian government.
-Also in February 2017, OANN was invited to a network lunch with Trump.
-In August 2017, Trump praised OANN, saying: "It's a great network".
-In response, OANN CEO Robert Herring said that OANN considers itself a tough but fair presence in the White House press corps.
+Trump has been repeatedly called for questions from OAN during press conferences, including in February 2017 when Yingst asked the president about his campaign's contacts with the Russian government.
+Also in February 2017, OAN was invited to a network lunch with Trump.
+In August 2017, Trump praised OAN, saying: "It's a great network".
+In response, OAN CEO Robert Herring said that OAN considers itself a tough but fair presence in the White House press corps.

-OANN supported the Trump administration's revocation of CNN reporter Jim Acosta's press credentials; most major media outlets, including the conservative Fox News, opposed this decision.
+OAN supported the Trump administration's revocation of CNN reporter Jim Acosta's press credentials; most major media outlets, including the conservative Fox News, opposed this decision.
 In a statement, Robert Herring attacked Fox News, saying he "can't believe Fox is on the other side."

-Rudy Giuliani has promoted conspiracy theories related to the Trump–Ukraine scandal on OANN.
+Rudy Giuliani has promoted conspiracy theories related to the Trump–Ukraine scandal on OAN.

-On January 12, 2020, an OANN broadcast promoted debunked conspiracy theories alleging illegal wiretapping of Trump.
-OANN broadcasts all of Trump's speeches uninterrupted.
+On January 12, 2020, an OAN broadcast promoted debunked conspiracy theories alleging illegal wiretapping of Trump.
+OAN broadcasts all of Trump's speeches uninterrupted.

-In August 2020, OANN tweeted a promotion for a television segment entitled "America Under Siege: The Attempt to Overthrow President Trump."
+In August 2020, OAN tweeted a promotion for a television segment entitled "America Under Siege: The Attempt to Overthrow President Trump."
 The tweet asserted that ongoing demonstrations in the aftermath of the George Floyd killing constituted a "coup attempt" that was "led by a well funded network of anarchists trying to take down the President."
 Trump retweeted the message.

-On February 11, 2021, after Trump had left office, OANN aired a "tribute to his accomplishments" set to a reading of Rudyard Kipling's poem "If—".
+On February 11, 2021, after Trump had left office, OAN aired a "tribute to his accomplishments" set to a reading of Rudyard Kipling's poem "If—".
 The video was credited to Harrison Hill Smith, an InfoWars contributor.

-Murder of Seth Rich conspiracy theories

-OANN has promoted conspiracy theories about the murder of Seth Rich.
+In March 2024, the network promoted a false story claiming that Michael Cohen was the one who had carried out an affair with Stormy Daniels and that he had used it to "extort" the Trump Organization.
+The network reached a legal settlement with Cohen in April, acknowledging that the original story was false.